abhijeet-singh775/fake-news-detection-using-machine-learning/README.md

 # 📰 Fake News Detection Using Machine Learning

 A Machine Learning and NLP project that classifies news articles as **Fake** or **Real** using **TF-IDF Vectorization** and **Logistic Regression**.
-The model is trained on labeled news datasets and can predict the authenticity of unseen news articles with high accuracy.
+The model is trained on labelled news datasets and can predict the authenticity of unseen news articles with high accuracy.

 ## 🚀 Features
 - Fake vs Real News Classification